beartype/beartype/README.rst

 developed Python versions <Python status_>`__, `all Python package managers
 <Install_>`__, and `multiple platform-specific package managers <Install_>`__.

+    ⚠

+    `Beartype documentation is currently transitioning to ReadTheDocs (RTD)
+    <beartype RTD_>`__.
+Since the monolithic document you are reading now has
+    been known to induce migraines in 22% of Canada's devops population, please see `our new bear den at ReadTheDocs (RTD) <beartype RTD_>`__ instead.
+It's not quite as complete as this document, but it *is* readable, structured, and soothing to the deep ridges of your cerebral neocortex.
+Does that not count for something?

     Beartype `powers quality assurance across the Python ecosystem <beartype dependents_>`__.